A friend can help to verify some features

 Your friend might suggest how to improve the positions of your forearms, wrists and hands.
 Your friend should not touch your forearms, wrists or hands.

-Your hands should be joined together and supported as near to your ankles and abdomen as possible.
+Your hands should be joined together and supported as near to your abdomen as you can support them comfortably.
 When you’re seated in a cross-legged position support your wrists and hands on a small cushion or folded cloth beneath them, the right hand supported on the left, with the palm of both hands turned upward, the small finger side of both hands pressed with very small pressure on your abdomen a short distance below the level of your navel, the tips of both thumbs pressed together with small pressure.
 Or your hands and wrists can be supported on your thighs at your hips, with the palm of both hands turned upward, the fingers and thumb of both hands straight, the ends of the fingers and thumb of each hand pointed toward the ends of the fingers and thumb of the other hand.

-11 Your neck should be balanced upright and flexible.
+12 Your neck should be balanced upright and flexible.
 Your friend can tell you if your neck appears to be curved forward too far and you can stand your neck more upright.
 To help you to improve the position of your neck your friend can press the side of their first finger on the back of your neck where it's curved forward too far.
-Exert effort in the muscles at that level to stand your neck more upright and curved forward slightly.
+Exert effort in the muscles at that level to stand your neck more upright at that level.
 A line of tense muscles might extend between your collar bone and behind your ear and protrude on one side of your neck.
 Your friend can press the ends of both of their hands gently on both sides of your neck at the same time pressing slightly more on the muscles that protrude on one side.
 Stand your neck and head upright as well as you can with a small muscular effort.

 Your head should feel buoyant.
 Your friend can suggest that you stand your head more upright or tilt your head forward or to one side.
-Your friend can press the ends of both of their hands at the same time on both sides of your jaw and press the ends of their thumbs gently on back of your head to guide the motion of your head to an improved position.
+Your friend can touch both sides of your jaw at the same time with their hands and press the ends of their thumbs gently on back of your head to guide the motion of your head to an improved position.

-12 When you have changed your position in the ways that your friend suggested maintain your position still.
+13 When you have changed your position in the ways that your friend suggested maintain your position still.
 After a session of your position being observed by a friend your friend might tell you that it appeared that you did not remain sufficiently still.

 Back to the Top Three aspects (11)